Sunday, June 23, 2013

 I recently came across this picture when looking through my uncle's genealogy files.
 It was taken on my grandparent's Kansas farm during harvest one year, long ago.
 Grandpa Art Johnson is seated in the middle, Grandma, Ida, is on the far right, Art's cousin Harry and his wife are standing on the left and Grandma's sister, Helen, sitting in front.
 Everyone except for poor Harry found some personal shade beneath those wide-brimmed hats.
 I've been told that Grandpa always wore one when he was working out in the fields.

-I'm sure they were working hard the day they took this picture but, I have a feeling they also had some laughs.
+I'm sure they worked hard the day they took this picture but, I have a feeling they also had some laughs.

 Monday, June 10, 2013